Resume Annex

 Transparency / change explanationsYes — every edit explainedSuggestions provided; detailed reasoning not consistently surfaced

 Resume Annex and Rezi both use AI to improve resumes, but they are oriented around different problems.
 Rezi focuses on producing a strong resume document, and it does that reliably.
 Resume Annex treats the resume as one component of an ongoing job search, not the final destination.
-Job discovery across nine-plus boards, scored against your profile, means you can move from an optimized resume directly into relevant opportunities.
+Job discovery across eight boards, scored against your profile, means you can move from an optimized resume directly into relevant opportunities.
 Role- and company-specific interview prep then carries you further.
 The transparency report — explaining every suggested change — is intended to keep job seekers informed rather than just accepting AI output.
-At $24 per month, the paid tier is also modestly less expensive than Rezi.
+At $12/week (or $29/month, $79/quarter, or $199/year), the paid tier is also modestly less expensive than Rezi.

 Pick Rezi if

-Rezi is a strong choice if your main need is a well-structured, ATS-compliant resume with smooth inline AI writing assistance and you already have a job search workflow you are comfortable with.
+Rezi is a strong choice if your main need is a well-structured, hiring system-compliant resume with smooth inline AI writing assistance and you already have a job search workflow you are comfortable with.

 Pick Resume Annex if